“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 The Key Components of AI Agent Architecture

 AI agents rely on several essential components to function effectively.
-This is called the architecture and is crucial to how AI agents work.
+This is called the architecture and is crucial to how they work.
 Here’s a breakdown of these components:

 AI Agent Architecture